Ockham, Surrey: Wisley Airfield on Ockham Common

+All Saints' Church

+Ockham has a small church, All Saints'.
+It is a Grade I listed building.
+The foundations were laid in the 12th century, and part of the nave was built then.
+The chancel and north aisle date from the 13th century, the south nave wall from the 14th century, and the tower and north aisle wall from the 15th century.
+In 1735, the King Chapel was added to the church as north wing.
+Intended as a chapel over the family vault of the Lords King and their descendants, the Earls of Lovelace, it features several church monuments.
+All Saints' Church building was restored and enlarged in 1874-75 by Thomas Graham Jackson.
+There is also a memorial to those who gave their lives in the Great War and World War II.

 Martyrs Green

 This small linear settlement is a hamlet to the east of the village, near Downside and Cobham.
 It has the village's only pub; The Black Swan.

 Sports

 Ockham has cricket and football clubs that play at weekends at Hautboy Meadows on Ockham Lane.
 The cricket club has two teams in the Surrey Downs League and a Sunday friendly (matches) only side.
 The football club are in the Guildford & Woking Alliance.

 Ockham was also the headquarters for the Tyrrell Formula One racing team, until its sale to British American Racing in 1997 and subsequent move to Brackley, Northamptonshire.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).